“Thanks for taking care of me on such short notice, Caslon. I really appreciate it a lot.”

 After the video game console was all set up, Michael grabbed a player-vs-player fighting game right away and challenged Terrant to a duel, which the tall red-head accepted readily.
 As they started their battle, the conversation moved between Gwen, Maseo, and Madeline.

-As Madeline stood and began to gather up some of the plates and empty food containers so she could dispose of them in the kitchen, she decided she would ask Maseo how he met Levi next.
-Surprisingly, Maseo followed her in the kitchen, carrying what she could not.
+As Madeline stood and began to gather up some of the plates and empty food containers so she could dispose of them in the kitchen, she decided she’d ask Maseo how he met Levi next.
+Surprisingly, Maseo followed her into the kitchen, carrying what she could not.

 “Thanks,” she said, giving him a smile that was both genuine and melancholy.

 She could not express how grateful she was that they showed up, brightening a holiday that would have gone down as being one of the most depressing in recent memory.
 Hearing the shouting and laughing from the living room, her heart became a lot lighter.
 Having friends around - no, having family around - was a blessing.

 “How are you doing?”
 Maseo asked her, hoping to have a moment alone to see how she was holding up.
 He knew she was pining for Levi, and although he didn’t approve of how the thief had handled things, he did understand the reasons behind it.